-It was a fairytale wedding watched by an estimated 750 million people but, as we all know, Prince Charles and Princess Diana didn’t get their happily ever after.
+It was a fairytale wedding watched by an estimated 750 million people but where did Prince Charles and Princess Diana get married?

 When did Prince Charles and Princess Diana get married?